JawherKl/JawherKl/README.md

 -ExpressJS, NestJs with TS or JS
 -Symfony, Laravel with PHP
 -Golang
--Angular16,17 and 18 with TS
+-Angular with TS
 -DevOps and DevSecOps
--ML and LLM study-case
+-LLM study-case
 -->